"We have art in order not to die of the truth."

 My journey to advertising was far from conventional.
 Sure, I've worked on expansive campaigns for brands with global reach.
 But before that, I was an editor.
 And before that, a journalist.
-And that's not even including my time working in the world of non-profits.
+And that's not even including my time working as an animal welfare officer in the non-profit world.
 Crazy, right?

 The current state of affairs

 I divide my time between the Catskill mountains and the greater New York Metropolitan area.
 Accompanied by my wife and dog, I can often be found strumming my six-string, plodding through the woods, making something out of something else, or otherwise pretending to be John Denver.